-Job hazards: Many studies suggest that exposure to certain chemicals on the job increases the risk of kidney cancer.
-Some of these are asbestos, cadmium (a type of metal), some herbicides, benzene, and organic solvents, particularly trichloroethylene.
+Job hazards: Exposure to certain chemicals on the job may increase the risk of kidney cancer.
+Some of these are cadmium (a type of metal), some herbicides, and organic solvents, particularly trichloroethylene.

 Inherited risk factors

 Kidney cancer can be caused by some rare inherited conditions such as those listed below.
-People who have these conditions have a much higher risk for getting kidney cancer, but they account for only a small portion of cases overall.
+People who have these conditions have a much higher risk for getting kidney cancer, but they account for only a small portion of kidney cancers overall.

 - von Hippel-Lindau disease